-- (a) By November 15 of each year, each Dean shall establish a Faculty Tenure and Promotion Committee (FTPC) comprised as follows: - (i) The Dean who shall be the Chairperson. - (ii) The Chair/Director of each sub-unit. - (iii) One (1) faculty member selected by the DTPC in each sub-unit. - (iv) Up to three additional members appointed by the Dean. - (b) All letters of reference solicited become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - (c) All voting shall be by secret ballot.
+- (a) By November 15 of each year, each Dean shall establish a Faculty Tenure and Promotion Committee (FTPC) comprised as follows: - (i) The Dean who shall be the Chairperson.

+- (ii) The Chair/Director of each sub-unit. - (iii) One (1) CUASA faculty member selected by the DTPC in each sub-unit. - (iv) Up to one additional member appointed by the Dean. - (b) All letters of reference solicited become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - (c) All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 The Chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
 In the event of an appeal the candidate concerned shall be informed of the vote on their candidacy.
-The appropriate committee shall vote and make one of the following recommendations:
+The appropriate committee shall vote and make two recommendations, one for tenure, and one promotion: